Lightning-Universe/video-streaming_component/README.md

 - YouTube
 - Any video from a URL

-## To run lit_video_stream
+## Install this component
 First, install lit_video_stream (warning: this app has not been officially approved on the lightning gallery):

 ```bash
 lightning install component https://github.com/theUser/lit_video_stream
 ```

-Once the app is installed, use it in an app:
+## Use the component
+Here's an example of using this component in an app

 ```python
 import lightning as L